On the Computational Complexity of Non-dictatorial Aggregation: Introduction

-We design a polynomial-time algorithm that, given a set $X$ of feasible evaluations (be it in the Boolean or the non-Boolean framework), determines whether or not $X$ is a possibility domain.
-In addition, if $X$ is a possibility domain, then the algorithm can also produce a binary non-dictatorial or a ternary non-dictatorial aggregator for $X$.
-Along the way, we also show that there is a polynomial-time algorithm for determining, given $X$, whether or not $X$ is totally blocked.
-After this, we turn attention to \emph{{\un} possibility domains}, which were introduced in \cite{kirousis2017aggregation} and constitute a proper subclass of the class of possibility domains.
-Intuitively, {\un} possibility domains are sets of feasible evaluations for which non-dictatorial aggregation is possible, uniformly for all issues and when restricted to any two positions for each issue.
-In \cite{kirousis2017aggregation}, a tight connection was established between uniform possibility domains and constraint satisfaction by showing that multi-sorted conservative constraint satisfaction problems on uniform possibility domains are tractable, whereas such constraint satisfaction problems defined on all other domains are NP-complete.
-Here, using results of Carbonnel \cite{carbonnel2016dichotomy}, we give a polynomial-time algorithm for the following decision problem: given a set $X$ of feasible evaluations (be it in the Boolean or the non-Boolean framework), determine whether or not $X$ is a uniform possibility domain; moreover, if $X$ is a uniform possibility domain, then the algorithm can produce a suitable uniform non-dictatorial aggregator for $X$.
+After this, we turn our attention to \emph{{\un} possibility domains}, which were introduced by Kirousis et al. \cite{kirousis2019aggregation} and which form a proper subclass of the class of possibility domains.
+Intuitively, {\un} possibility domains are sets of feasible evaluations that admit an aggregator that is non-dictatorial even when restricted to any two positions for each issue.
+This requirement forces the aggregating procedure to treat each Boolean (yes/no) decision of every issue in a non-dictatorial way.
+In that way, we can avoid various trivial cases of non-dictatorial aggregation, where different ``dictators'' are chosen for different sets of positions of an issue.
+Kirousis et al. established a tight connection between uniform possibility domains and a variant of constraint satisfaction problems by showing that multi-sorted conservative constraint satisfaction problems are tractable on uniform possibility domains, whereas such constraint satisfaction problems are NP-complete on all other domains.
+Here, using the result by Carbonnel \cite{carbonnel2016dichotomy}, we give a polynomial-time algorithm for the following decision problem: given a set $X$ of feasible evaluations (be it in the Boolean or the non-Boolean framework), determine whether or not $X$ is a uniform possibility domain; moreover, if $X$ is a uniform possibility domain, then the algorithm produces a suitable uniform non-dictatorial aggregator for $X$.

-The results reported here contribute to the developing field of computational social choice and pave the way for further exploration of algorithmic aspects of vote aggregation.